naala89/apiopenstudio/src/wiki/how-it-works.md

 These are individual REST resources that are associated with an application.

-A resource is the main element that developers will use to interact with GaterData.
+A resource is the main element that developers will use to interact with ApiOpenStudio.

 I defines everything about a resource, such as: